 But the nutshell is that this type of coordination allows the cases to be combined before one federal judge for the purpose of common discovery.
 In this instance, all product liability lawsuits filed against Bayer over the IUD would be transferred to one U.S. District Judge for coordinated handling during the pretrial proceedings.

 At the time the motion to consolidate was filed, eight different cases were identified, one of which was filed more than two years ago.
-Product liability lawyers have suggested that hundreds, if not thousands, of complaints are likely to be filed in the near future.
+Product liability lawyers have suggested that hundreds of complaints, if not thousands, will likely be filed in the near future.

 A hearing on whether or not the cases will be consolidated is expected to be held in March.